rickhull/schnorr_sig/README.md

 # Nostr

 A minimal Nostr implementation is provided.
-A `Nostr::Device` can create [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) Events, which can be used for messaging, follows, profiles, etc.
+A `Nostr::Source` can create [NIP-01](https://github.com/nostr-protocol/nips/blob/master/01.md) Events, which can be used for messaging, follows, profiles, etc.
 Events are signed with Schnorr signatures: